Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 To manage OpenPGP keys, this guide recommends using the [Sequoia-PGP](https://sequoia-pgp.org/) command line tool.
 It is a commercially-backed open-source implementation of the OpenPGP standard.
 This means that there is financial motivation to maintain the project, while the code can be inspected by security researchers.
 The program is furthermore very [well documented](https://book.sequoia-pgp.org/).

 > [!NOTE] Why not GPG?
-> The developers of the more popular programs [GnuPG](https://gnupg.org) and its Windows variant [Gpg4Win](https://www.gpg4win.org) have decided against implementing the [latest](https://www.rfc-editor.org/rfc/rfc9580) OpenPGP standard.
+> The developers of the more popular programs [GnuPG](https://gnupg.org) and its Windows variant [Gpg4Win](https://www.gpg4win.org) have decided against implementing the [latest and recommended](https://www.rfc-editor.org/rfc/rfc9580) OpenPGP standard.
 They instead created their own standard [LibrePGP](https://librepgp.org/), which is based on OpenPGP [version 4 / RFC 4880](https://www.rfc-editor.org/rfc/rfc4880).
-You can use them instead, *as long as* they generate keys compatible with OpenPGP version 4 / RFC 4880.
-However, Sequoia-PGP may be the more future-proof option, especially since it offers you to select the OpenPGP version used for key generation.

 > [!INFO]
 > To en- and decrypt emails you will need to use a plugin suitable for your email program.
 While this may be the primary use of OpenPGP keys, it is not the focus of this guide.